 If I were a Jew and were born in Germany … I would claim Germany as my home even as the tallest gentile German may, and challenge him to shoot me or cast me in the dungeon. … And suffering voluntarily undergone will bring them an inner strength and joy. … The calculated violence of Hitler may even result in a general massacre of the Jews by way of his first answer to the declaration of such hostilities.
 But if the Jewish mind could be prepared for voluntary suffering, even the massacre I have imagined could be turned into a day of thanksgiving and joy that Jehovah had wrought deliverance of the race even at the hands of the tyrant.

 When Jewish-American journalist Louis Fischer, who wrote a biography titled The Life of Mahatma Gandhi, asked him, “You mean that the Jews should have committed collective suicide?”
 Gandhi responded: “Yes, that would have been heroism.”

 5) Bambatha rebellion:

-Mahatma Gandhi was of the view that Indians should serve British in the Zulu uprising in South Africa.
-His support to British was to legitimize India’s claims to full citizenship under British Empire.
-The British refused this and later accepted Gandhi’s another offer of letting a group of Indians volunteer as stretcher-bearer corps to treat wounded British soldiers.
-He appealed the Indian population in South Africa to join the war through his writings in Indian Opinion:
+Mahatma Gandhi was of the view that Indians should serve the British in the Zulu uprising in South Africa.
+His support to the British was to legitimise India’s claims to full citizenship under the British Empire.
+The British rejected this idea and later accepted Gandhi’s other offer of letting a group of Indians volunteer as stretcher-bearer corps to treat wounded British soldiers.
+He appealed to the Indian population in South Africa to join the war through his writings in Indian Opinion: